 Strategic Management is the primary process in any business.
 The strategies that the business has to apply in its activities is developed at the initial stage itself and only after the creation of the strategy that other processes commence by making the strategy as its basis.

-The core strategies are formulated for the entire business by the top level management and strategies to efficiently achieve the overall goal so laid down by the top level management is developed through the various lower business units.
+The core strategies are formulated for the entire business by the top-level management and strategies to efficiently achieve the overall goal so laid down by the top-level management is developed through the various lower business units.

-Allows for Risk Management
+8. Allows for Risk Management

 Risk management can be considered as a subset or a specific form of strategic management.
 Risk is the probability of a future loss and risk management involves formulating various strategies to combat the risks making risk management a form or variety of strategic management.

 The development of strategy is not a simple process and requires making the best out of often very restrictive situations.
 This drives innovations and allows managers to approach problems from different angles and solve problems more efficiently.
-After all necessity is the mother of all inventions.
+After all, necessity is the mother of all inventions.

 Strategic Management as a process is quite complicated and requires years of experience and inherent skills to be carried out efficiently.
 The process is pervasive and is central to any business.
 It is a discipline in itself and requires more study for enthusiasts wanting to pursue management.

-Strategies are developed to provide direction to the organization, and guidance on how to respond to adverse or favorable situations, however, there are certain elements are completely left out from the consideration.
+Strategies are developed to provide direction to the organization, and guidance on how to respond to adverse or favorable situations, however, there are certain elements that are completely left out from the consideration.

 According to Mintzberg “Strategy is a categorizing scheme by which incoming stimuli can be ordered and dispatched.”
 Since a strategy drives the organization in a particular direction, the approach may not be any more valid due to changes in circumstances.
 Mintzberg further said, “Strategy once established is a force that resists change, not encourages it.”